All you need to know about the tennis court and its dimensions

 The US Open is played on DecoTurf while the Australian Open is played on PlexiCushion, both acrylic-topped hard court surfaces.

 Carpet courts are rollable court surfaces.
 They are characterized by their low bounce and fast surface compared to hard courts.
 The carpet courts have gone out of fashion lately and have been discontinued from the world tour (although there are still a few in the WTA and the Challenger Tour).

-Notably, the Paris Masters used to be played on carpet before shifting to an indoor hard court.
+Notably, the Paris Masters used to be played on the carpet before shifting to an indoor hard court.

-Speed of the tennis courts are categorized among:
+The speed of the tennis courts are categorized among:

 - Medium Slow

 - Medium Fast

 Well, what about courts other than lawn tennis courts?